Cwantic/Documentation/Review/index.md

 ![Image](../Images/Review3.jpg)

 >Click on the same button to hide the panel.
+Shortcut = F2.

+>TIP : you can copy the data by CTRL+C and paste on other softwares.

 ## 3. Select tool